 Rocky roads are one of my all time favourites, (are they cakes? or biscuits?) both to eat and to bake.
 Which is ironic really as there is no actual 'baking' involved.
 My favourite part of the rocky road process is the melting of the chocolate.
 It's like being a child all over again.
 There's also something quite therapeutic about recipes that require throwing all of the ingredients into a bowl and simply mixing.
 So whilst searching through my cupboards for some cake-related inspiration I pulled out a sticky tin of golden syrup.
 My thoughts turned to chocolate tiffin.
 So came about my most recent creation, an amalgamation of tiffin and rocky road.
 Fit to bursting with biscuit, raisins and marshmallows, what's not to like?

-rocky road tiffin500g Cadburys milk chocolate
+500g Cadburys milk chocolate

 175g butter